richardwillars/thinglator/README.md

 If a driver doesn't exist for the device you want to talk to then you need to create a driver.
 More information on this can be found at https://github.com/richardwillars/homebox/wiki/Drivers

+You can keep your home automation user interface up to date using the events API.
+More information on this can be found at https://github.com/richardwillars/homebox/wiki/events

 ## Todo
 Important features to build..
 - documentation